Agents 101

 , which will make use of the protocols to query and book a table.

-We can start by writing the code for our two protocols.
+We can start by writing the code for our two Protocols.

 Table querying protocol